mcever/cdd4dusia/README.md

         docker run -it --ipc="host" --gpus all -v /ABSOLUTE-PATH-TO-VIDEOS/:/workspace/cdd4dusia/data/vids cdd4dusia

-  * Note: If you have already extracted the frames with annotations for training, mount the frames to /workspace/cdd4dusia/data/frames in a similar fashion
+  * Note: If you have already extracted the frames with annotations for training, **or you would like to save the frames outside of the container**, mount the frames to /workspace/cdd4dusia/data/frames in a similar fashion.
+For example,

+        docker run -it --ipc="host" --gpus all -v /ABSOLUTE-PATH-TO-VIDEOS/:/workspace/cdd4dusia/data/vids -v ABSOLUTE-PATH-TO/cdd4dusia/data/frames:/workspace/cdd4dusia/data/frames

   * If you do not have nvidia-docker installed (highly recommended), do  not include the GPU argument